LACMIP/emu/docs/_documentation/pyritedecay.md

 ## Inventorying
 - Systematically inventory the target cabinets.
 We pulled all of the pyritized specimens from the Jurassic.
 Examine each specimen in the cabinet for signs of pyrite decay.
 - Before pulling any pyritized material be sure to complete "Specimen Removed" tags for each one and add their corresponding data to a specialized Pyrite Decay inventory spreadsheet.
+An example of the spreadsheet formatting can be seen [here]({{ site.baseur1 }}/assets/images/pyritedecay_spreadsheet.jpg).
 The spreadsheet should have columns in which you should record each of the following:

    *Column* | *Information*
    --- | ---